 Calcium in almonds

-It is a good source of calcium that helps maintain strong teeth and bones, preventing the onset of osteoporosis.
-In this sense, its magnesium content is also important, which, together with calcium, helps maintain healthy bones.
+They are a good source of calcium that helps maintain strong teeth and bones, preventing the onset of osteoporosis.
+In this sense, their magnesium content is also important, which, together with calcium, helps maintain healthy bones.

 Vegetable drinks made with almonds are usually enriched in calcium.

 Almonds are rich in phosphorus, since 100g of almonds contain more than 86% of the recommended daily amount of this mineral.

 Phosphorus helps us maintain a correct state of the central nervous system, connections and brain function.
 It improves physical resistance and intervenes in the formation of bones and teeth.

 Although we should bear in mind that this high amount of phosphorus, compared to calcium, is decalcifying, as we have seen previously.